-Here, we can only advise caution as we do not accept responsibility for your safety when you are not on the premises.
-We recommend that you dress and behave respectably.
-We are a part of this area and want to leave a positive impression on the people in and around LCTW.
+Here we can only advise caution as we do not accept any responsibility for your safety when you are not on the premises.
+We recommend that you dress and behave in a respectable manner in the local village as we are a part of this area and want to leave a positive impression on the people in our village.

-We also recommend that you return from outside LCTW activities before it gets dark and not go out after dark.
-Please only do so in groups or arrange transport back.
+We also strongly recommend that you return from the village before it gets dark and to not go out after dark.
+If you must do this, then please only do so in groups.

 Please be aware that you will be liable for injuries to yourself or others for failing to comply with this rule.
-Volunteers are highly advised not to get into cars or on the back of motorbikes that are not owned by, organized by, or driven by LCTW staff members.
-This can be dangerous for a number of reasons, one of which is that drunk driving is commonplace in Laos and other countries in the area.
+Volunteers are highly advised not to get into cars or on the back of motorbikes which are not owned by, organized by or being driven by LCTW members of staff.
+This can be dangerous for a number of reasons, one of which is that, drunk driving is common place in developing South-east Asian countries.